SinTan1729/chhoto-url/README.md

 # ![Logo](actix/resources/assets/favicon-32.png) <span style="font-size:42px">Chhoto URL</span>

 # What is it?
 A simple selfhosted URL shortener with no unnecessary features.
+Simplicity and speed are the main foci of this project.
+The docker image is ~6 MB (compressed), and it uses <5 MB of RAM under regular use.

 Don't worry if you see no activity for a long time.
 I consider this project to be complete, not dead.
 I'm unlikely to add any new features, but I will try and fix every bug you report.
+I will also try to keep it updated in terms of security vulnerabilities.

 If you feel like a feature is missing, please let me know by creating an issue using the "feature request" template.